johanvanhelden/dockerhero/readme.md

 ### What is Dockerhero?

 Dockerhero is a local development tool.
-Out of the box, it should only take a "docker-compose start" to get all your local PHP projects working.
-Yes, all of them.
-At the same time.
+Out of the box, it should only take a "docker-compose start" to get **all your local PHP projects working**.
+Yes, all of them. **At the same time**.

 It has support for Laravel, Codeigniter, Wordpress and other PHP projects.
+It has dynamic docroot support for both `public` and `public_html`, depending on what folder is found in your project. **Zero setup needed!**

 The goal is also to make it customizable.
 You can easily add your own nginx configurations, cronjobs and via phpMyAdmin you can create your own databases.